codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 The Codefresh platform supports two different installation environments, each with different installation options.

 * CI/CD installation environment
   The CI/CD installation environment is optimized for Continuous Integration/Delivery with Codefresh pipelines.
-CI pipelines created in Codefresh fetch code from your Git repository, packages/compiles the code, and deploys the final artifact to a target environment.
+Pipelines created in Codefresh fetch code from your Git repository, packages/compiles the code, and deploys the final artifact to a target environment.

   The CI/CD installation environment supports these installation options:
   * Hybrid, where the Codefresh CI/CD UI runs in the Codefresh cloud, and the builds run on customer premises